Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 Read full reviewWhere can I get a $3,000 personal loan?

-Most personal loans are available online via online lenders, banks (yours and others), and credit unions.
+Most personal loans are available online via online lenders, banks, and credit unions.

 Online lenders

-There are dozens of online lenders offering $3,000 loans, such as Prosper, Upstart, and Best Egg, that cater to a wide range of borrower profiles and needs.
+There are several online lenders offering $3,000 loans, such as Upstart, Best Egg, and LendingClub, that cater to a wide range of borrower profiles and needs.

 Note

 Online lenders have built their platforms for ease and simplicity of use.
-Instead of visiting a physical branch location, you can complete the entire process from application to funding online, sometimes getting money as soon as the same day you apply.
+Instead of visiting a branch location in person, you can complete the entire process from application to funding online, sometimes getting money as soon as the same day you apply.

 Banks

-While some banks like Chase and Bank of America no longer make personal loans, Wells Fargo, U.S. Bank, T.D.
-Bank, Citi, Discover, and PNC do.
+While some banks like Chase and Bank of America no longer make personal loans, Wells Fargo, U.S. Bank, Citi, Discover, and PNC are among those that do.

 Note that banks may have certain stipulations.
 For example, you'll need to have had an open Wells Fargo account for at least 12 months to qualify for a Wells Fargo personal loan.